TheLeaderDev/BackRoute/README.md

   Fully compatible with Port Forward setups.
 With some creativity, you can combine BackRoute with other tunneling methods to build powerful solutions or even revive techniques that seem unusable.

 ## Before You Install
-> The installation of this tunnel is completely manual there’s no ready made installation script involved.
-You’ll need to go through the setup steps yourself and configure both servers (`remote` and `client`)      according to the instructions provided below.
-Don’t worry it’s simpler than you might think.
+> The installation of this tunnel is completely manual, and there is no ready-made script available. <br>
+> You need to perform the setup steps yourself and configure both servers (`remote` and `client`) <br>
+> according to the instructions.
+Don’t worry; the process is simpler than it may seem. <br>
-> This tunnel ultimately gives you a `local IP` in fact, two “non real” IPs that only the two defined servers recognize, and only they know which real IP is hidden behind them.
-In total, you can create two types of > IP addresses: `IPv4` and `IPv6`.
-> This entirely depends on the mode you choose:
+> In this project, you can create two types of IP addresses: IPv4 and IPv6.
+The type of IP depends on the method you choose <br>
-> - `GRE` and `IPIP` both create only local `IPv4` addresses.
+> - `GRE` and `IPIP` create only local `IPv4` addresses.<br>
-> - `SIT` can only provide a local `IPv6` address.
+> - `SIT` provides only a local `IPv6` address. <br>

-> If I had to recommend one of the modes, I would definitely suggest GRE.
-> However, as mentioned earlier, the final choice entirely depends on your server’s datacenter, ISP routing policies, intermediate router configurations, and the filtering conditions in your network.
-> In general, the rules and restrictions can vary significantly from one country or network to another, and only through your own testing and evaluation can you determine the most optimal setup.

-> I will divide the installation steps into two main categories:
+> The installation steps are divided into two main sections: IPv4 and IPv6.
+Each section contains <br>
-> IPv4 and IPv6
-> Each category has its own steps depending on the method you choose, and you can follow only the steps related to your selected method.
+> steps specific to the selected method, so you only need to follow the steps for the method you choose. <br>
+> Whichever method you select, you must create the configuration files on both servers and fill in the values. <br>

+> The values you are allowed to customize are explained below so you know exactly what each one does : <br>
+> `mode` → used to select the tunnel method. <br>
+> `local` → enter the IP of your current server here. <br>
+> `remote` → enter the IP of the remote server here. <br>
+> `addresses` → this is the local IP you are creating.
+You can change it if you are familiar with it; otherwise, do not modify it. <br>

 ## Installation and Configuration
 #### First, install the general initial prerequisites :